Libertarian Party of Connecticut

 The Libertarian Party of Connecticut is a statewide affiliate of the U.S. Libertarian Party.
 The Connecticut Libertarian Party has the basic aims of furthering individual freedom and opposing the initiation of force against individuals, among other things.
 It does this by engaging in political, educational, and social activities.

+History

 The party leadership declined to endorse celebrity author Ann Coulter in a run for Congress in 2000, in a bid against Chris Shays for the 4th district.
 As a result, her congressional campaign did not take place.

+In 2018 party members gathered at a yearly festival in a public park in Meriden to collect signatures for ballot access, and were ordered to leave by Mayor Kevin Scarpati.
+The party an its state chair Dan Reale proceeded to sue Scarpati, and settled out of court for a sum of $37,000.